UTEK 2025

 All undergraduate students

-Before the competition weekend, participants work in teams of up to 6 to create an innovative product, process, or service to address a market need in teams of up to 6.
+Before the competition weekend, participants work in teams of up to 6 to create an innovative product, process, or service to address a market need.
 The teams are evaluated based on novelty and economic feasibility of their design.

 Parliamentary Debate